-Lawrence Levy Executive Dean, National Center for Suburban Studies
+Lawrence Levy Vice President, Economic Development and Professional Studies; Executive Dean, National Center for Suburban Studies

 Dean Levy works close with Hofstra’s academic community to shape an innovative agenda for suburban study

-Kara Alaimo Assistant Professor of Journalism, Media Studies, and Public Relations
+Kara Alaimo Associate Professor of Journalism, Media Studies, and Public Relations

-Kara Alaimo, PhD is a global public relations consultant, trainer, professor, and author.
+Dr. Kara Alaimo is a global public relations consultant, trainer, professor, and author.